 Students registering for courses for a semester or summer session may drop or add courses through the first week of classes in a semester or the first two days of a summer session.
-Drop/add transactions may be processed in person at Registration Services or via the SunDial telephone registration system.
-See the current ASU West Schedule of Classes for dates of drop/add periods.
+Drop/add transactions may be processed online at ASU Interactive (www.asu.edu/interactive), in person at Registration Services, or via the SunDial telephone registration system at (480) 350-1500.
+See the current Schedule of Classes for dates of drop/add periods.
 During this period, a student may drop one or more (but not all) scheduled courses without penalty.
 Courses that are dropped do not appear on the student's transcript and fees paid are fully refunded, if appropriate.
-A student who wishes to withdraw from all courses during the drop/add period must process an unrestricted withdrawal.
+A student who wishes to withdraw from all courses during the drop/add period must process a complete withdrawal from the university.